 Read More +

-He now calls Orb recording Studios his home studio where he has worked with act’s such as, A$AP Rocky, Childish Major, Flipp DiNero and Matt Noveskey.
+He now calls Orb Recording Studios his home, where he has worked with acts such as Big Sean, A$AP Rocky, and Flipp DiNero.

 Kevin Butler has been producing, engineering, mixing and mastering for bands and recording artists for over a decade in Austin, TX.
 Butler began recording when he was still a teenager.
 By the time he was 21, he was a full-time professional running his own studio, Test Tube Audio.
 A 2003 graduate of Full Sail University with a degree in recording arts, Butler’s recent work includes Quiet Company’s Transgressor, Blue October’s Sway, and IAMDYNAMITE’s Wasa Tusa.